Ear Care

 Condition

 Meniere's disease is a long-term condition of the inner ear that affects hearing and balance, and requires a trio of symptoms to make the diagnosis.
 About 1 in 1,000 people are affected by it, and it most commonly occurs between the ages of 40 and 60, although it can occur at any age.
-One ear only is usually affected initially, but about 40% of cases go on to affect both ears.
+One ear only is usually affected initially, but about 4 in 10 of the cases go on to affect both ears.
 It is named after the French doctor who first described it in the 1860s.
 The first symptom is vertigo, where you feel as though the environment is spinning around you, or that you are spinning when you are standing still.
 The second is tinnitus, a ringing in the ear, and you may also get a feeling of fullness or pressure in your ear.
 The third is hearing loss that comes and goes, usually affecting one ear at a time.
 Meniere's typically comes on without warning, and episodes can last between 20 minutes and 24 hours - although the average length of an attack is 2-4 hours, causing severe nausea or vomiting.
 Unfortunately, Meniere's is a progressive disease that gets worse over time.
 The episodes may happen in clusters in a week or over months, or even years, with most sufferers having 6-10 clusters a year.
 Some people only have vertigo without any hearing loss but hearing loss without vertigo is uncommon in Meniere’s.

 Loading...Loading...Loading...Loading...Loading...Loading...Loading...Loading...Loading...Loading...Loading...Loading...